 Volunteer with us and you'll gain so much more than something great to put on your CV.

 Our Youth Ambassadors here at Youth Employment UK are a dynamic team of volunteers working together to help tackle some of the youth employment barriers young people experience.
-Want a taster of the things we do?
-This is how we spent our time in 2014!

 The Youth Ambassador Volunteer Programme

 - Are aged 16-24